midasdev711/GreenOrchard/README.md

 ### Grow Your Orchard Today!

 Green Orchard is a financial management application designed to give users a detailed overview of their recent expenditures.
-Simply upload a CSV file from your bank(s), and Green Orchard will interpret that data and create dynamic charts and tables providing monthly and overall breakdowns of your finances.
-Users are able to create profiles that keep their data and summaries organized, engaging, and easy to interpret.
+Simply create a profile and upload a CSV file from your bank of choice, and Green Orchard will read that data and create dynamic charts and tables providing monthly and overall breakdowns of your finances.
+Users' profiles are customizable and help keep their data and summaries organized, engaging, and easy to interpret.

 ## Technologies Used:
 JavaScript, Django, Python, ReactJS, News API, D3.js, HTML5, CSS3